Prianshu-git/Microservice-demo-with-dockerfile/README.md

 ![Screenshot 2025-04-19 at 04-58-24 ](https://github.com/user-attachments/assets/13cc60c3-3a77-4b63-88ca-9482a1dc0d61)

-Remember to reroute react port as our backend node server will be using it.
+Remember to reroute react port as our backend node server will be using it while running locally(without docker).